StepHol/Election_scraper/README.md

 --- Output ---

 Script saves the results in the csv file in your current directory.
-CSV file can be imported to your spreadsheet editor.
+The file can be imported to your spreadsheet editor.

 Here is an example of the output (top 4 rows):